pfalcon/uzlib/README.md

-uzlib is a library which can decompress any valid Deflate, Zlib, and Gzip (further called just "Deflate") bitstream, and compress data to Deflate- compatible bitstream, albeit with lower compression ratio than Zlib Deflate algorithm (LZ77 compression is used instead, static Deflate Huffman tree encoding is used for bitstream).
+uzlib is a library which can decompress any valid Deflate, Zlib, and Gzip (further called just "Deflate") bitstream, and compress data to Deflate- compatible bitstream, albeit with lower compression ratio than Zlib Deflate algorithm (very basic LZ77 compression algorithm is used instead, static Deflate Huffman tree encoding is used for bitstream).

 uzlib aims for minimal code size and runtime memory requirements, and thus suitable for (deeply) embedded systems.